bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-Nepean Hospital.markdown

 | WCST | Toilet - Staff |
 | EN-ST-AS | Ensuite ( Toilet and shower patient - Not ensuited to room) |

-Room properties and their use:
+### Room Properties

+The following room properties are used when creating Room Layout Sheets (RLS) either to donate a finish or use and briefed vs designed area:

 | Area | The designed area of a room measured to centre line walls |
 | Base Finish | TBC |